JaimieHemmings/MS2-dejaview/README.md

 Some of this is unavoidable, for example, the website relies heavily on the API for core functionality.
 However, in future, I would look into methods to improve this, such as:

 - Pre-rendering the homepage with blank content then replacing it to cumulative layout shifts.
-- Caching images to reduce network usage
+- Caching images to reduce network usage where possible
 - Lazy loading images where possible
 - reducing my reliance on CDN's where possible by serving icons locally without the need for another network request.
 - Reducing the amount of results per page, therefore reducing the amount of imagery on each page